AWS CDK vs Terraform: The Complete 2026 Comparison

 • Team coordination around state requires discipline

-Bottom line: Terraform's state file exposure is higher risk.
-You need to be more deliberate about state security with Terraform.
+Security bottom line: Terraform's state file exposure is higher risk.
+You need to be deliberate about state security: encrypt at rest with SSE-KMS, restrict IAM access to the state bucket, enable S3 versioning for rollback capability.
+CDK's automatic CloudFormation-managed state sidesteps this entire problem.

 Setup and Prerequisites